fogfish/aws-cdk-pure/hoc/README.md

 ## High Order Components

-The library implements a cloud design patterns using high order components:
+The library implements a cloud design patterns using high order components.
+See the **api specification** and usage snippets at [doc folder](doc/api.md):

-* [config](https://i.am.fog.fish/2019/10/18/retain-confidentiality-in-open-source-infrastructure.html) - The twelve-factor application principles advices environment variables to store the config. `config` HoC gives you a secure approach to retain confidentiality of your configuration.
+* [config](https://i.am.fog.fish/2019/10/18/retain-confidentiality-in-open-source-infrastructure.html) - The twelve-factor application principles advices environment variables to store the config.
+The HoC `config` gives you a secure approach to retain confidentiality of your configuration.
 It is an environment variables managed through Key Vault service.

-* [staticweb] - a serverless implementation of [static web design pattern](https://aws.amazon.com/getting-started/projects/host-static-website/).
+* [staticweb](doc/api.md) - a serverless implementation of [static web design pattern](https://aws.amazon.com/getting-started/projects/host-static-website/) using either AWS CloudFront or AWS Gateway API.

 ## License